 The environment, animals, organic sustainable agriculture, and the arts are all very important to me.
 It is an objective to let these values be reflected in any commercial or industrial work I may accept.
-My favorite type of work is the indie film; I believe it is in this space that writers and actors are allowed to break through boundaries, shatter the stock types of characters we so often see in mainstream cinema, and we're allowed to explore what may be considered beyond the pale in more conventional film.
+After theater, my favorite type of work is the indie film; I believe it is in this space that writers and actors are allowed to break through boundaries, shatter the stock types of characters we so often see in mainstream cinema, and we're allowed to explore what may be considered beyond the pale in more conventional film.
 (This, of course, being if production heads are grounded and kind.
 Because -as too many of us have come to understand -without solid leadership from mentally healthy individuals, set can be harrowing.)
-Gritty, sloppy, raw, and true art is allowed to exist here.
-Indie film is also the place where people on a set are allowed to help each other, wear many hats without worry of career displacement, and true collaboration is allowed to exist here without the pressure of a bottom line.
+Gritty, sloppy, raw, and true art is allowed to exist here in the indie.
+It is also the place where people on a set are allowed to help each other, wear many hats without worry of career displacement, and true collaboration is allowed to exist here without the pressure of a bottom line.
 Admittedly, mainstream television is blowing me away these days.
-I'm a fan of Peter Hedges, The Duplass Brothers, David Benioff, Lena Dunham, Jenni Konner, Tracy Letts, Lisa Lutz, and Megan Abbott.
-Favorite film actors include but are definitely NOT limited to: Gina Rowlands, Diana Rigg, Regina King, Jane Fonda, Octavia Spenser, Peter Saarsgard, Angelica Huston, Eddie Murphy, Judy Garland, Crispin Glover, and Malachi Weir.
+I'm such a fan of Peter Hedges, The Duplass Brothers, Lena Dunham and Jenni Konner, Tracy Letts, Lisa Lutz, and Megan Abbott.
+Favorite film actors include but are definitely NOT limited to: Gina Rowlands, Diana Rigg, Regina King, Jane Fonda, Octavia Spencer, Peter Saarsgard, Anjelica Huston, Eddie Murphy, Judy Garland, Crispin Glover, and Malachi Weir.
 Currently Netflixing Russian Doll, The Kominsky Method, and Sex Education.